 There are trout in the Lys which is just behind the house and we have heard tales of great fishing adventures if you head uphill at the end of the valley.
 You will need to get a permit (which are available from the Intermarche or the tourist office).

 With famous mountain climbs on all sides, Luchon has been a favourite of the Tour de France since its early days.
 Visitors can challenge themselves on the cols, or go on a supported ride.
-For those who prefer offroading, there are many mountain tracks and some novel options such as fat tired scooters to test your nerve.
+For those who prefer mountain biking, there are many tracks as well as some novel options such as fat tyred scooters to test your nerve.

-Spain is 12 km from Luchon over the Col de Porthillon, with a short drive down to the nearest town of Bossost and its delis, pottery shops and tapas bars.
-Even in winter, you can retrace your steps to St Beat and cross into Spain following the route of the Garonne without going via the Col. There is a wildlife park on the way to Bossiest via the Col.
+Spain is 12 km from Luchon over the Col de Porthillon, with a short drive down to the Val d'Aran and the nearest towns of Bossost and Vielha and their delis, pottery shops and tapas bars.
+Even in winter, you can retrace your steps to St Beat and cross into Spain following the route of the Garonne without going via the Col. There is a wildlife park on the way to Bossost via the Col.

-Within an hour or two or the monastery of St Bertrand and the pilgrimage town of Lourdes.
+Within an hour or two are Pau, the monastery of St Bertrand de Cominges and the pilgrimage town of Lourdes.

 Petaluma, Plan de Lys, Vallée du Lys, Cazeaux de Larboust, 31110